uclaacm/learning-lab-crash-course-su20/11-react-hooks/README.md

 # React Hooks

-In this writeup, we'll cover **React Hooks**: a different way to create and write React code, preferring functional programming and full composition over the previous class-based approach to components, state, and lifecycle actions.
+In this write-up, we'll cover **React Hooks**: a different way to create and write React code, preferring functional programming and full composition over the previous class-based approach to components, state, and lifecycle actions.

 ## Table of Contents